crest-summit/summit-email-templates/proposal/admin/limited_submission_notice.md

 Subject: [Summit] Limited Submissions Notice for ${proposal.identifier}

-You are receiving this notice because proposal ${proposal.identifier} had the following answer:
+You are receiving this notice because ${proposal.activityType} ${proposal.identifier} had the following answer:

 * Is this a limited submission?:  ${proposal.opportunity.limitedSubmission}